Creating new products

 (3) Realizing more compact and energy-saving separation systems

 Methods like amine absorption for CO2 separation, cryogenic separation for N2, and distillation for organic liquid dehydration offer high separation performance but require huge equipment and consume significant amounts of energy.
-Combining NGK’s sub-nano ceramic membranes with these methods should result in more compact and energy-saving systems.
+Use of NGK’s sub-nano ceramic membranes can eliminate the need for energy-intensive heating processes for these processes, thereby saving energy, reducing CO2 emissions, and enabling to downsize your facilities.

 (4) High heat resistance, pressure resistance, and durability